 *this post is NOT SEO’d and I didn’t pay attention to word count when writing it.
 Call me a rebel if you want to.
 I don’t blog for Google or Pinterest or anything else like that.
 I blog for God, YOU, and my family.

 Moral of the story…do what’s right for YOU!!!!
 Don’t let anyone tell you what to do.
-This is YOUR life, YOUR blog, YOUR income.
+This is YOUR life, YOUR personal blog, YOUR income.
 Period!